 Shleisel and I lasted nine months in the squalor of The Hovel.
-Following the Mail-Order-Bride’s instructions, we paid our rent in cash at a local dry cleaner, where a deaf clerk would write out a receipt on torn spiral notebook paper.
+Following our shady landlord’s instructions, we paid our rent in cash at a local dry cleaner, where a deaf clerk would write out a receipt on torn spiral notebook paper.
 Other than that, Simomo left us alone—we were free to make The Hovel our own.
-We christened it with a thrown away couch whose floral pattern was so ugly we had to cover it with a brown bedsheet/toga left there by a British guy on a Rugby scholarship.
+We christened it with a thrown away couch whose floral pattern was so ugly we had to cover it with a brown bedsheet/toga left here by a British guy on a Rugby scholarship.
 We didn’t have a table—or any place to put one—so we created a hovering table that could be lowered from the ceiling through a system of pulleys.
 It was the most extensively planned project of my entire college career.

 Moving into The Hovel was like pulling at a loose string—the longer we stayed within those 600 square feet of endless doors and bad wiring, the more everything began to unravel.
 Shleisel quickly dumped her boyfriend of two years, deciding he was “too normal” and preventing her from truly embracing her life.
 We were consumed with this concept—blaming most of the frenzy on The Hovel itself, which had become something of a character in our lives, with its own motivations and agenda.

 There was no problem in our lives that could not be fixed merely by avoiding it.
 When we came to realize The Hovel was infested with mice, we laid humane mousetraps full of feta and escaped to NYC.
 We grew bored with the monotony of undergrad and decided to up the ante by disappearing to Guatemala for a week and a half.
 When I began to suspect the guy I’d been pseudo dating was psudeo cheating on me, I didn’t confront him—I just waited for Shleisel to get home after her waitressing shift.